ClinicalEpigeneticsLaboratory/eDAVE/README.md

     poetry run python app.py  # development mode poetry run gunicorn app:server  # production mode

+#### Run in Docker container
+Alternatively, a user may want to run the app in Docker container.
+This solution comprises all above-mentioned steps.

+    docker build . -t edave # build an image sudo docker run -p 8000:8000 edave # run container

 #### Code quality
 To ensure the code quality level we use: *black*, *isort*, *lint* and *bandit*.
 To run those tools: